microsoft/seismic-deeplearning/README.md

 <details>
   <summary><b>Model training or scoring is not using GPU</b></summary>

-  To see if GPU is being using while your model is being trained or used for inference, run
+  To see if GPU is being used while your model is being trained or used for inference, run
   ```bash
   nvidia-smi
   ```
-  and confirm that you see you Python process using the GPU.
+  and confirm that you see your Python process using the GPU.

-  If not, you may want to try reverting to an older version of CUDA for use with pyTorch.
-After the environment has been setup, run the following command (by default we use CUDA 10) after running `conda activate seismic-interpretation` to activate the conda environment:
+  If not, you may want to try reverting to an older version of CUDA for use with PyTorch.
+After the environment has been set up, run the following command (by default we use CUDA 10) after running `conda activate seismic-interpretation` to activate the conda environment:
   ```bash
   conda install pytorch torchvision cudatoolkit=9.2 -c pytorch
   ```